nekStab/LightKrylov/paper/paper.md

 Ongoing development efforts include:

 - **Build system:** `LightKrylov` relies on the Fortran package manager `fpm` for its build.
 While it ensures nice integration into the modern Fortran ecosystem, it also limits its usage to codes built using `fpm`.
-A build system based on `CMake` for easier integration into non-`fpm` codes will be proposed shortly.
+A build system based on `CMake` for easier integration into non-`fpm` codes is in development.
 - **Krylov processes:** `LightKrylov` currently provides implementations for three of the most important Krylov processes.
-Future releases will include the non-Hermitian Lanczos and two-sided Arnoldi factorizations useful for reduced-order modeling of linear time-invariant systems, and the Saunders-Simon-Yip process [@ssy-krylov].
+Future releases will include the non-Hermitian Lanczos and two-sided Arnoldi factorizations, as well as the Saunders-Simon-Yip process [@ssy-krylov].
 - **Iterative solvers:** The integration of new Krylov processes will enable us to provide an extended list of solvers, including `MINRES`, `CGNE`, `LSQR`, and `LSMR`.

 ### Acknowledgements